 Many colocation facilities have security restrictions that do not allow employees of their competition into the facility.
 These types of restrictions limit the amount of assistance a colocation facility can provide.
 Some facilities will provide additional resources to assist you in the installation portion of your migration, but can provide little assistance on the de-installation or logistics portions of your project.

-However, many facilities are outsourcing the entire migration portion of a project to an independent third party such as SilverBack Data Centers Solutions.
+However, many facilities are outsourcing the entire migration portion of a project to an independent third party such as Silverback Data Center Solutions.
 This strategy allows each facility to follow their internal policies while providing their customers with the highest level of service available.

 Using a major shipping company for part of your migration does have its advantages; however, they are limited to transit.
 Most major shipping companies do not specialize in the physical handling of sensitive equipment such as servers and networking equipment.

-Special care must be taken when preparing data center equipment for shipment, and that should be trusted to individuals that are properly trained to handle that task.
+Special care must be taken when preparing data center equipment for shipment, and that should be trusted to individuals who are properly trained to handle that task.

 Additionally, most standard shipping carriers do not include re-installation or cabling services that will help you get your migration completed and your environment back up and running in a timely manner.

 Marc Kodama, a Silverback customer said it best:

-“Silverback Data Center Solutions provides us with a complete rack-to-rack solution that understands the nature of the data and hardware they are moving and plan accordingly.
-No magic tricks, no pulling rabbits out of hats; Silverback has always relied on careful planning and their extensive experience to assist us in avoiding potential issues.
-We’ve used them for two-mile moves and 500-mile moves and always been comforted to know that our servers were being taken care of as servers and not as office chairs.”
+“Silverback Data Center Solutions provides us with a complete rack-to-rack solution, understands the nature of the data and hardware they are moving, and plans accordingly.
+No magic tricks, no pulling rabbits out of hats.
+Silverback has always relied on careful planning and their extensive experience to assist us in avoiding potential issues.
+We’ve used them for two-mile moves and 500-mile moves, and have always been comforted to know that our servers were being taken care of as servers and not as office chairs.”